CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[2]

-In `Student.php`, remove `as $row` in the `foreach` construct on line 5.
+In `Student.php`, remove `as $row` in the `foreach` construct on line 6.
 Execute the program.
 What is the error message?

-- Undefined variable: `row` on line 5
+- Undefined variable: `row` on line 6

-- syntax error, unexpected `)` on line 5
+- syntax error, unexpected `)` on line 6

-- syntax error, unexpected `foreach` on line 5
+- syntax error, unexpected `foreach` on line 6

-- Invalid argument supplied for `foreach()` on line 5
+- Invalid argument supplied for `foreach()` on line 6

-- syntax error, unexpected `}`, expecting the end of file on line 5
+- syntax error, unexpected `}`, expecting the end of file on line 6

 /// type=SS, answer=[5]

-Which statement correctly describes the error?
+Which statement best describes the error?

-- The `students` table is miswritten as `student` on line 4.
+- The `students` table is miswritten as `student` on line 5.

-- On line 5, the argument `$stmt` in the `foreach` construct is invalid.
+- On line 6, the argument `$stmt` in the `foreach` construct is invalid.

-- The name of the database is not included in the `SELECT` statement on line 4.
+- The name of the database is not included in the `SELECT` statement on line 5.

-- In `Student.php`, there is no open curly brace `{` after `foreach ($stmt as $row)` on line 5.
+- In `Student.php`, there is no open curly brace `{` after `foreach ($stmt as $row)` on line 6.

-- In `Student.php`, the value of the current element on each iteration is not assigned to a variable on line 5.
+- In `Student.php`, the value of the current element on each iteration is not assigned to a variable on line 6.

 :::